evolvingweb/migrate_example_i18n/README.md

 Before jumping into writing these migrations, it is important to mention that Drupal 6 and Drupal 8 translations work very differently.
 Here's the difference in a nutshell:

-* **Drupal 6:** First, you create a piece of content in it's base language.
+* **Drupal 6:** First, you create a piece of content in its base language.
 Then, you add a translation of it.
 However, when you create a translation, another fresh node is created with a different ID and a property named `tnid` is used to save the ID of the original node, thereby recording the fact that the node is a translation of another node.
 For language-neutral content the `tnid` is set to 0.
-* **Drupal 8:** First, you create a piece of content in it's base language.
+* **Drupal 8:** First, you create a piece of content in its base language.
 Then, you add a translation of it.
 When you create the translation, no new node is created.
 The translation is saved against the original node itself but measures are taken to save the translations in the other language.

 Hence we follow the two step process for migrating translated content from Drupal 6.